2026 Ontario Accident Benefits Reform Explained

 FSRA has released filing specifications that outline how insurers must update their systems, cost benchmarks, and rating factors.
 Insurers also have to follow new transparency expectations so customers understand exactly what they’re buying.

-What are the Advantages of Optional Accident Benefits?
+What are the Pros of Optional Accident Benefits?

-While more flexibility sounds good, it’s not without trade-offs.
-Let’s dig into the pros and cons in detail:
+While more flexibility sounds good, it comes with trade-offs.
+Let’s look into the positives first:

 Potentially lower premiums